55-LM/55-LM/README.md

 <br/>

 ## About Me
-I'm a third-year Computer Engineering student at Toronto Metropolitan University who loves exploring at the intersection of software and hardware, and figuring out cool ways to turn ideas into reality.
+I'm a third-year Computer Engineering student at Toronto Metropolitan University, passionate about the intersection of software and hardware.
+I enjoy finding creative ways to bring ideas to life.

 ## Technical Skills